Electrical resistivity and conductivity: Resistivity and conductivity of various materials

 The degree of semiconductors doping makes a large difference in conductivity.
 To a point, more doping leads to higher conductivity.
-The conductivity of a water/aqueous solution is highly dependent on its concentration of dissolved salts and other chemical species that ionize in the solution.
+The conductivity of a water/aqueous solution is highly dependent on its concentration of dissolved salts and other chemical species that ionise in the solution.
 Electrical conductivity of water samples is used as an indicator of how salt-free, ion-free, or impurity-free the sample is; the purer the water, the lower the conductivity (the higher the resistivity).
 Conductivity measurements in water are often reported as specific conductance, relative to the conductivity of pure water at 25 °C. An EC meter is normally used to measure conductivity in a solution.
 A rough summary is as follows: